RickBrannan/apostolic-fathers/README.md

 # apostolic-fathers
-An effort at a freely-available, open-source edition of the Apostolic Fathers with morphology and lemmas.
+An effort at a freely-available, openly-licensed edition of the Apostolic Fathers with morphology and lemmas.

 Initially focused on Greek, but I eventually want to get the Latin portions annotated as well.